 - Loss of bone around the tip of the root.

-- The x-ray of the tooth is taken to check for signs of infection.
+- An x-ray of the tooth is taken to check for signs of infection.
 If the nerves in the root canal are found to be infected, the patient is prepared for the treatment.

 - Local anesthesia is used to numb the gums around the infected tooth.
 In rare cases, it is avoided as the nerves in the tooth are dead.
 A sheet of rubber is placed around the tooth to keep it free from saliva.

 - A hole is drilled into the tooth.
 Root canal files are used for the cleaning process.
 Files of various diameters are used to access all parts of the root canal.
 The pulp and nerves are removed.
-The walls of the root canal are scrubbed in order to remove the residual nerves and bacteria.
-Water is used to flush them out.
+The walls of the root canal are scrubbed to remove the residual nerves and bacteria.
+Water is used for flushing them out.

 - The hole is then sealed using a filling.
-Sometimes, medication is introduced into the root canal in order to prevent further infection.
+Sometimes, medication is introduced into the root canal to prevent further infection.
 It is removed and then sealed.

-After the root canal treatment, restoration is carried out in order to strengthen the tooth.
-Most often, a crown is used to cover it in order to make it stronger and keep the filling intact.
+After the root canal treatment, restoration is carried out to strengthen the tooth.
+A crown is often used to cover it to make it stronger and keep the filling intact.
 Some of the advantages of opting for a root canal and saving the natural tooth are: